 Provide enough silica- pasture grass is the natural diet of horses.
 Silica is required by horses for dental health and they can get this from their natural diet of pasture grass.
 A good pasture should contain enough nutrition for every horse in your stable.

-Here at Kelcie’s we recommend that owners give horses access to a lush pasture with the right type of grass varieties being timothy grass, Kentucky bluegrass or orchard grass.
+Here at Kelcie’s, we recommend that owners give horses access to a lush pasture with the right type of grass varieties being timothy grass, Kentucky bluegrass or orchard grass.
 During winter, we’d suggest that hay is the next-best feed for horses, but quality hay should only be obtained from silica-rich pasture grass.

 Avoid feeding too much grain – domesticated horses are usually on fed oats, wheat or corn, depending on the availability.
 Although nutritious, these grains are not natural foods for horses.
-It’s best to avoid too much grain, because it could cause health problems.
-Horses chew pasture grass longer, due to the tough fiber.
+It’s best to avoid too much grain because it could cause health problems.
+Horses chew pasture grass longer, due to the tough fibre.
 They can chew grains much faster, which means it’s easier for them to overeat.

 Concentrates as supplements – horses typically get most of their necessary nutrients through rich pasture grass.
 However, during winter or when quality hay is not easy to find, concentrate mixes can provide additional nutrition for optimum health.
 Concentrates for horses may contain beet pulp, flaxseed, molasses, bran, minerals and vitamins.
 Foals, nursing mares or working horses should always be given concentrate mixes because they need extra nutrients.

 Salt – salt is also an important supplement for horses and it is typically provided separately or added in a concentrate mix.
-Loose salt could be spread occasionally in pasture, so horses can get adequate sodium or other minerals.
+Loose salt could be spread occasionally in the pasture, so horses can get adequate sodium or other minerals.
 We would recommend using natural rock salt or sea salt, so horses can get the potassium, calcium and magnesium that they need.

 Give healthy treats – some horse owners mistakenly give their horses human treats thinking that they are good for them.
-Human treats can include ingredients which aren’t good for your horse’s health, wellbeing and digestion.
+Human treats can include ingredients that aren’t good for your horse’s health, wellbeing and digestion.